WeibelLab/ChronoSense/README.md

 ## Get Up and Running for Developing:
 1. Clone the repository to a location of your choosing using the command:
     `git clone https://github.com/WeibelLab/ChronoSenseV3.git`

 2. Make sure you have [Node.js](https://nodejs.org/en/) installed (includes node and npm commands).

 3. Navigate to where you cloned the ChronoSenseV3 folder and run the command:
     `npm install`

 4.  **(Optional)** If there are submodules not fully cloned in the ChronoSenseV3 folder, run the command:
     `git submodule update --init --recursive`

 5.  **(If on Windows)** Install node-gyp to fix some errors that may occur:
     `npm install -g node-gyp`

+6.  **(If on Windows)** Install all the required tools and configurations using Microsoft's windows-build-tools using `npm install --global --production windows-build-tools` from an elevated PowerShell or CMD.exe (run as Administrator).

-6. Once you have the submodule installed for the 'kinect-azure' module (or in the node_modules folder), go to kinect-azure/scripts/ and enter the following command:
+7. Once you have the submodule installed for the 'kinect-azure' module (or in the node_modules folder), go to kinect-azure/scripts/ and enter the following command:
     `node install.js`
     - *The above command will download the sensor dlls and other necessary files to use the Kinect in development and application use.*

-7. Move the files that were created with the above command into the main ChronoSenseV3 folder.
+8. Move the files that were created with the above command into the main ChronoSenseV3 folder.
     List of Files to move:
     * cublas64_100.dll
     * cudart64_100.dll